 In theory, it sounds great.
 You take your scores and combine them together easily.
-After all, the admission guides always say that GAMSAT + GPA contribute into a 50:50 split for working out interviews (or, a third, a third, a third if UND with a portfolio).
+After all, the admission guides always say that GAMSAT + GPA contribute to a 50:50 split for working out interviews (or, a third, a third, a third if UND with a portfolio).

 Someone bad at maths.

 Upon looking at the admissions guide regarding gaining an interview offer, non-GPA hurdle universities (i.e. all universities except USyd and UQ, as well as Flinders to some extent) state that interviews will be offered based on a 50:50 split between GAMSAT and GPA scores.
-The Combined Score therefore tries to generate a conveniently calculated score that splits the GAMSAT and GPA scores as such.
+The Combined Score, therefore, tries to generate a conveniently calculated score that splits the GAMSAT and GPA scores as such.